Future extensions to Guide, possible and unlikely

 Guide's current telescope control system arose from no coherent planning whatsoever, and I'm strongly inclined to rip it out and start over.
 Having done almost everything wrong in this area the first time, I now have a much better idea as to how to do it "right".

-For users, there would be three practical benefits.
-The initial telescope setup would work much more smoothly, particularly for encoder-based systems.
+For users, there would be two practical benefits.
+First, the initial telescope setup would work much more smoothly, particularly for encoder-based systems.
 The current telescope alignment method is very error-prone.
 I envision one wherein you click on "Add Alignment Star", and a list of alignment stars currently above the horizon appears.
 (And planets, too; aligning on a planet is not only easy to do -- after all, planets are bright -- it gives you the chance to observe something interesting, as long as you've got the target centered.)
 Point your scope at an alignment star/planet, click on its name on-screen, and you're aligned on that object.
 Do it again, and you've got a two-star alignment.

 Once this is done, Guide will know the difference between clockwise and counterclockwise on your scope, and subsequent alignments can be done, at least roughly, with one star.